 "Pale light jungle here he (something) licks her words (wounds?) (what?)."
 And then: "Humans as only species who can tell/care about time."

 I don’t think they’ll be skipping over next year’s Pulitzer prize for fiction, is basically what I’m trying to say here.

-Anonymous asked: have you written any books?
+Anonymous said: have you written any books?